'About time UK had decent Eurovision song'

 Video

-Eurovision 2019: UK entry Michael Rice says it's about time we had a decent song
+Eurovision entry Michael Rice says it's about time UK had a decent song

-The UK's Eurovision entry, Michael Rice has said "it's about time" the country had a decent song.

-It's been 22 years since the UK won the Eurovision Song Contest and Hartlepool's Rice blames the acts that followed Katrina and the Waves in 1997.
+Michael Rice, who is representing the UK, wasn't born the last time the country won the competition.

 -